How can I quickly identify academic source value?

 When presented with a manageable number of sources to sift through, the first aspect you should consider is regarding the kinds of sources you’ve located.
 Are the texts you’ve found books, journal articles, or online newspapers, for example.
 If using a university library to conduct your searches, you may have already adjusted your filters to find particular source types, but if attempting to use a public search engine such as Google or Baidu, you may have to be more careful here as not all source types are equally as effective for producing academic research.

-Although we’ve included a table below that categorises ten of the most common source types by their academic value, if you would like to know more about identifying one source from another then please visit our short course on finding academic sources.
+Although we’ve included a table below that categorises ten of the most common source types by their academic value, if you would like to know more about identifying one source from another then please visit our short reader on finding academic sources.
 Regarding the following table, please note also that because the value of a source might be quite dependent on the topic and type of research being conducted, this diagram only offers generalisations about such value:

 2. The Source’s Location